ile37/home-automation-system/README.md

 This command will display a help message outlining the usage of the script, including a description of all available flags and options.
 For example, the first time you're connecting a new esp32 board, you might need to use the `-usb` flag to switch to USB port upload.
 The help message will provide guidance on using this flag among others.

+### MQTT Network

+Before communicating with your ESP32 devices, you need to set up the MQTT network.
+Follow these steps:

+1. Start the MQTT broker by running the following command in your terminal:

+    ```bash
+    sudo systemctl start mosquitto
+    ```

+2. ESP32 devices use the following topic format: `file_path/esp_subbed`.
+ESP32 devices will listen for messages published to this topic.

+   Example ESP32 device in `livingroom/curtains` is subscribed to a topic named `"livingroom/curtains/esp_subbed"`.

+3. Send messages to ESP32 devices using the `mosquitto_pub` command.
+Replace `"server_ip"` with the IP address of your MQTT server, `"path/esp_subbed"` with the topic your ESP32 devices are subscribed to, and `"message"` with the content of your message.
+For example:

+    ```bash
+    mosquitto_pub -h "server_ip" -t "path/esp_subbed" -m "message"
+    ```

+   You can send messages to ESP32 devices with the command above.

 ### Tracking and Managing Devices

 The system automatically tracks connected esp32 boards in the `esp32_hostname_log.json` file.
 This file keeps a log of device IP addresses and hostnames, simplifying the process of managing multiple devices within your home automation system.